-• Under the tax sharing agreement, Sara Lee will be liable for all U.S. federal, state, local, and foreign income taxes attributable to us with respect to taxable periods ending on or before the distribution date.
+Under the tax sharing agreement, Sara Lee generally will be liable for all U.S. federal, state, local, and foreign income taxes attributable to us with respect to taxable periods ending on or before the distribution date.
 Sara Lee also will be liable for income taxes attributable to us with respect to taxable periods beginning before the distribution date and ending after the distribution date, but only to the extent those taxes are allocable (using a closing of the books method) to the portion of the taxable period ending on the distribution date.
 We are generally liable for all other taxes attributable to us.

-- Sara Lee will prepare and file (1) the Sara Lee consolidated U.S. federal income tax return for all taxable periods, including the taxable periods in which we are included, (2) all U.S. federal, state, and local income tax returns for us with respect to taxable periods ending on or before the distribution date, (3) all Canadian federal, provincial, and local income tax returns for us with respect to taxable periods ending on or before the distribution date and (4) certain other tax returns.
+- Sara Lee will prepare and file (1) the Sara Lee consolidated U.S. federal income tax return for all taxable periods, including the taxable periods in which we are included, (2) any Sara Lee combined, unitary or consolidated state income tax returns for all taxable periods, including the taxable periods in which we are included, (3) all other U.S. federal, state, and local income tax returns for Sara Lee and its affiliates (including us) with respect to taxable periods ending on or before the distribution date, (4) all Canadian federal, provincial, and local income tax returns for Sara Lee and its affiliates (including us) with respect to taxable periods ending on or before the distribution date, (5) all Puerto Rican local income tax returns for Sara Lee and its affiliates (including us) with respect to taxable periods ending on or before the distribution date, (6) income tax returns for Sara Lee and its affiliates for post-distribution tax periods and (7) certain other tax returns.
 We will generally prepare and file all other tax returns attributable to us, except that Sara Lee has the option to prepare and file any income tax return for us with respect to any taxable period beginning before the distribution date and ending after the distribution date if it provides us with written notice within 45 days after the end of that taxable period.
 The party responsible for the tax liability will generally control all decisions affecting audits and legal proceedings with respect to that return. - Under the tax sharing agreement, we have agreed to indemnify Sara Lee (and Sara Lee has agreed to indemnify us) for any tax detriments arising from an inter-group adjustment, but only to the extent we (or Sara Lee) realize a corresponding tax benefit.